How to create a Rest API in 5'min

 - CRUD: hook your endpoint directly to one of your CRUD.

 - Microservice: hook your endpoint to a service with logics entirely created by you.

 - Mia-Platform BaaS: hook your endpoint to some specific mia-platform services.

 - External proxy: hook your endpoint to a proxy linked to a service outside of your cluster.

 - Cross Projects proxy: hook your endpoint to a proxy linked to another project contained in your cluster.

 In this case, we will create a CRUD endpoint to which we will link our CRUD just created.
 Then, as CRUD select the CRUD of which the endpoint is part.
 In our case books.
+Once you have selected your CRUD, you will need to select one of the existing routes associated with your CRUD.
+You can find more information on CRUD and how to create a route in the CRUD or endpoint documentation.
 You can also set an optional description.